Orsucciu/ShantaeDance/README.md

 update - 03/07/2016 -
 The code is really messy, and has to be optimized so i can actually use it. working on that

+update - 15/07/2016 -
+Still messy code (i'll stop saying that from now on), shantae can now change depending on keyboard press.
+THe correct positions still have to be added